About hue and colour models

-- These days, the most practical colour models are built into applications such as Adobe Creative Cloud which allow easy digital output to TV’s, computers and phones or printing onto paper and other surfaces.
+- These days, the most practical colour models are built into applications such as Adobe Creative Cloud and allow easy digital output to TV’s, computers and phones or printing onto paper and other surfaces.

 - Widely used colour models include:

-Using the term hue
+About using the term hue here at lightcolourvision.org

 - At lightcolourvision.org we use hue in relation to the colour models it belongs to.
 One of our favourites is the HSB colour model.